PrefectHQ/prefect/docs/tutorial/deployments-ux.md

 A few important notes on what we're looking at here:

-- You'll notice the message "Hello from another file"; this flow imports code from [other related files](https://github.com/PrefectHQ/hello-projects/tree/main/flows) within the project.
+- You'll notice the message "Hello from another file"; this flow imports code from [other related files](https://github.com/PrefectHQ/hello-projects/tree/main/flows) within the codebase.
 Prefect takes care of migrating the _entire_ project directory for you, which includes files that you may import from
-- Similarly, the configuration that is logged is located within [the root directory](https://github.com/PrefectHQ/hello-projects/blob/main/config.json) of this project; you can always consider this root directory your working directory both locally and when this deployment is executed remotely
+- Similarly, the configuration that is logged is located within [the chosen root directory](https://github.com/PrefectHQ/hello-projects/blob/main/config.json) of your codebase; you can always consider this root directory your working directory both locally and when this deployment is executed remotely
-- Lastly, note the top line "Cloning into 'hello-projects'..."; because this project is based out of a GitHub repository, it is _automatically_ portable to any remote location where both `git` and `prefect` are configured!
+- Lastly, note the top line "Cloning into 'hello-projects'..."; because it is based out of a GitHub repository, it is _automatically_ portable to any remote location where both `git` and `prefect` are configured!
 You can convince yourself of this by either running a new local worker on a different machine, or by switching this deployment to run with your docker work pool (more on this shortly).

 !!! note "`prefect.yaml`"
     The above process worked out-of-the-box because of the information stored within `prefect.yaml`; if you open this file up in a text editor, you'll find that is not empty.
-Specifically, it contains the following `pull` step that was automatically populated when you first ran `prefect project init`:
+Specifically, it contains the following `pull` step that was automatically populated when you first ran `prefect init`:
     ```yaml
     pull:
     - prefect.deployments.steps.git_clone: